Lastcraft484/T440p-Hackintosh-/README.md

 # T440p - Hackintosh Guide

+-This project is as is and does not provide any support from me but if you head over [here](https://discord.gg/t7Tykuf) this discord server is all about providing support for hackintoshes.

 ### Overview

 - This guide references a few other guides.
 Credit for those guides is given to their respective owners.